rudenko9/museum/README.md

 ## Usage

-To run the program type ruby./bin/museum  and follow the instraction.
+To run the program type ruby ./bin/museum  and follow the instruction.

 ## Development